DataStax-Examples/spring-data-starter/README.md

 5. Then click the logo to copy your credentials.
    ![Screen Shot 2020-08-20 at 9 25 50 AM](https://user-images.githubusercontent.com/69874632/90800145-1b25fe00-e2c9-11ea-9ae1-534e5a085008.png)

-6. Once you have copied your credentials, click to Open in Gitpod.
+6. Once you have copied your credentials, click to Open in Gitpod:

    [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/DataStax-Examples/spring-data-starter)

-7. Once your gitpod workspace has loaded past your service account credentials and enter in the bottom of the screen
+7. Once your Gitpod workspace has loaded, paste your service account credentials at the bottom of the screen
    ![Screen Shot 2020-08-20 at 9 28 42 AM](https://user-images.githubusercontent.com/69874632/90800275-51637d80-e2c9-11ea-89b8-858e7c4d80b9.png)

 8. After entering, open this link in your browser: http://localhost:8081/swagger-ui/